jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 As a gift for crossing the river, you'll stop seeing the combative identities fueling today's stagnation and hatred, and start interacting with people's enthusiasm, innovation, and humor as they share the food, crafts, structures they like to create and build; an inherently future-looking, community-building exercise.

 Thereby you'll form a new ecosystem.
 As said many times, this is happening naturally right now anyway.
-You can either use artificial selection to ignore it, or speed it up.
+You can either use artificial selection to ignore it, or speed it up and increase the proliferation of life.
 The biggest questions to ask yourself are what tools do I need, what do I depend on, what ecosystem should I be part of?
-Answer honestly, and you start to distinguish the natural from the artificial—in your own mind, and others' too.
+Think of energy harvested versus used in your work and life, answer honestly, and you start to distinguish the natural from the artificial—in your own mind, and others' too.

 This book isn't meant to modernize politics or economics.
 Those come later, in Mixed Ideological Politics and Bumblebee Economics, which get far more detailed on how to cross into the Internet Age.
 I released this one first, because any modern political or economic system requires you to accept everyone's technological identity as primary.
 Once realized, you'll forever understand that we can't break the rules of evolution and win the game of life.
-We can't use old tools forever.
+We can't use oaths or contracts to shield our tools from evolution.
 Nor can we evolve for anyone else.
 It's a natural law.

 This is the best book I could write to show you why.
 Like everyone else past, present, and future, you exist in a unique moment in time and space.
 It came with certain advantages and obstacles, beliefs and cultures, and a struggling technomass and biomass.
 A new identity makes improving our future comprehensible—as much as washing your hands or irrigating a field.
 Convert energy into many adaptations.
 Keep only the ones that fix things faster.
 Speciate technology to local needs.
 Move.
 Build.
 Smile.
 Rest.
 Repeat.